If breach happens at leaky pond, wall of water 20-feet high could occur

 The Florida National Guard is in the process of dropping off additional pumps to help decrease the water levels in the reservoir, the governor said.
 These pumps will be fed into surrounding waterways.

-Manatee County acting county administrator Dr. Scott Hopes said, "If we should have a full breach, within minutes we're down to about 340 million gallons that could breach in totality in a period of minutes, and the models for less than an hour are as high of a 20-foot wall of water."
+"If we should have a full breach, within minutes we're down to about 340 million gallons that could breach in totality in a period of minutes, and the models for less than an hour are as high of a 20-foot wall of water," Dr. Scott Hopes, Manatee County's acting county administrator, said.

 Scripps Only Content 2021